timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 SAVE "tpi:getinfo"
 ```

-This command is like asking your TS Pico, "How are you doing, and what's your current status?"
+This command is like asking your TS-Pico, "How are you doing, and what's your current status?"
 The response includes:

-- **Firmware version:** What version of TS Pico software you're running
+- **Firmware version:** What version of TS-Pico software you're running
 - **ROM version:** The version of your TS 2068's operating system
 - **Board revision:** Hardware version information
 - **Memory usage:** How much Flash and SRAM is being used